jbmorley/little-luggable/README.md

 Check out the [project page](https://jbmorley.co.uk/projects/little-luggable) on my website for more.

+## Making Your Own

+Little Luggable is licensed under Creative Commons Attribution 4.0 and I'd love to see people take the design and make it their own.
+Pull requests are encouraged–I'm excited to see where we can take this.
+Please share photos if you do make one.

+Right now I have a few spare PCBs and aluminium screen mounting plates as I had to order in bulk so reach out if you'd like one at cost + shipping.

 ## Parts

 Where possible, the Little Luggable uses off-the-shelf parts.
 I've separated these out and tried to provide links to places you can purchase standard parts.
 The links are currently pretty UK / US centric and I'd love pull requests for options for other markets.